 Kobe intends to turn a new page once he’s retired from the NBA in an attempt to follow in the footsteps of other NBA greats like Magic Johnson and Michael Jordan.
-Both Magic and Jordan became captains of industry after their playing careers were over and as a result have become extremely successful in their off-the-court ventures.
+Both Magic and Jordan became captains of the industry after their playing careers were over and as a result, have become extremely successful in their off-the-court ventures.

 The Lakers superstar wants to take the same route and has been picking the brains of people like Arianna Huffington, Oprah Winfrey, Jony Ive of Apple and Nike’s Mark Parker.